pjh/linux-stable/README.md

 linux-stable
 ============

 This is pjh's mirror of the linux-stable repo.
 For now, this is only used for my code changes used for virtual memory tracing (based on linux-3.9.4).
-See (pjh/vm-analyze)[https://github.com/pjh/vm-analyze] for the corresponding tracing and analysis scripts.
+See [pjh/vm-analyze](https://github.com/pjh/vm-analyze) for the corresponding tracing and analysis scripts.

-Suggested setup steps:
+Recommended setup steps:

 1. Configure:
     - Copy a working config-* file from your /boot directory (e.g. run `uname -r` and grab the config for your current kernel version) to .config in the linux-3.9.4 directory.
+The .config included in this repo is unlikely to work on other machines.
     - `make oldconfig`
     - Disable unnecessary features if desired...
         * (I usually just disable Paravirtualization - to make kernel build